Fraud Blocker

 Design & Customisation

-We build sheds for residential (garages, workshops), rural (machinery, hay, farm sheds), and commercial (warehouses, depots) use.
+We build sheds for residential use (garages, workshops), rural properties (machinery, hay and farm sheds) and commercial operations (warehouses, depots).
 There’s a shed to suit every lifestyle or business.

-Yes — size, height, doors, windows, colours, roof style, and layout are all fully customisable.
+Yes — size, height, doors, windows, colours, roof style and layout are all fully customisable.
 Your shed should fit your life, not the other way around.
-Check out our extras page for available customisations.
+See our Extras page for available customisations.

 Yes — with licensed trades.
-Many clients add lighting, power points, sinks, or even toilets.
-It’s best to plan these early, especially if you want them integrated with the slab.
+Many clients add lighting, power points, sinks or even toilets.
+Plan these early, especially if you want them integrated with the slab.

 Not by default.
-Standard sheds are non-habitable (Class 10a), but they can be upgraded to meet Class 1 standards if you want to live in one — with council approval and extra works.
+Standard sheds are non-habitable (Class 10a), but they can be upgraded to meet Class 1 standards with council approval and extra works.

 Foundations, Concrete & Site Prep

 A concrete slab is highly recommended and should be poured before construction begins.
-If you skip the slab and try to add it later, you’ll need deeper footings (800–1400mm instead of 400mm), which makes the build slower, more complex, and a lot more expensive in the long run.
+Skipping the slab and adding it later means much deeper footings (800–1400mm instead of 400mm), making the build slower, more complex and a lot more expensive in the long run.

-Yes — we handle all the concrete works in-house.
-That includes site prep, Forticon moisture barrier, mesh reinforcement, and a properly engineered slab poured to the correct MPa rating.
-We also include thickened edge beams under roller doors for strength where vehicles enter.
-It’s all part of our turnkey process — no juggling tradies or cutting corners.
+Yes — we handle all concrete works in-house: site prep, Forticon moisture barrier, mesh reinforcement and a properly engineered slab poured to the correct MPa rating, with thickened edge beams under roller doors for strength where vehicles enter.
+It’s all part of our turnkey process — no juggling tradies.

-We handle complex sites every week.
-Our team will assess levels, drainage, and access and design a solution that works — even for tough blocks or holiday homes.
+We handle complex sites every week across the Fleurieu.
+Our team assesses levels, drainage and access and designs a solution that works — even for tough blocks or holiday homes.

 It’s possible, but you’ll need approval and engineering.
-We specialise in council workarounds and design tweaks that others won’t touch.
+We specialise in council workarounds and design solutions that others won’t touch.

 Make sure the site is clear, has adequate access, and pets or livestock are secured.
-We’ll handle levels, string lines, moisture barrier, mesh, thickened edges and all slab preparation.
+We handle levels, string lines, moisture barrier, mesh, thickened edges and all slab preparation.

 Materials, Durability & Maintenance

-Yes — we only use BlueScope steel, made right here in Australia.
-It’s compliant with local standards and backed by manufacturer warranties.
+Yes — we only use BlueScope steel, made in Australia, compliant with local standards and backed by manufacturer warranties.

-Our sheds include structural warranties, plus COLORBOND® warranties on sheeting.
+Our sheds include structural warranties plus COLORBOND® warranties on sheeting (warranty terms and conditions apply).
 You’re also covered by SA Building Indemnity Insurance when we build it — so you’re protected from day one.

 Not if it’s done right.
 We use corrosion-resistant materials and always pour slabs before building to protect the wall sheets.
-Coastal sites may need extra attention, but regular rinsing helps prevent issues.
+Coastal sites — common around Encounter Bay, Normanville and Sellicks Beach — may need extra attention, and regular rinsing helps prevent issues.

-Keep it clean!
-Hose it down a few times a year, especially in coastal or dusty areas.
-Clear gutters, keep debris away from the walls, and touch up any scratches to stop rust before it starts.
+Keep it clean.
+Hose it down a few times a year (more often in coastal or dusty areas), clear gutters, keep debris away from the walls, and touch up any scratches to stop rust before it starts.

 Insulation, Comfort & Internal Fit-Outs

 Insulation is the key.
-We use a foil-backed blanket that acts as sarking, installed under the roof sheeting to stop warm moist air from condensing into water droplets.
-Add ventilation like whirlybirds or wall vents, and you’ll keep your shed dry and drip-free.
+Our foil-backed blanket acts as sarking, installed under the roof sheeting to stop warm, moist air condensing into water droplets.
+Add ventilation like whirlybirds or wall vents and your shed stays dry and drip-free.

-Yes — many clients add plywood, gyprock, or steel linings, especially for hobby rooms or offices.
-It’s smart to plan power points, lighting, and insulation first.
+Yes — many clients add plywood, gyprock or steel linings, especially for hobby rooms or offices.
+Plan power points, lighting and insulation first.

 Definitely.
-We can design your shed with mezzanine floors for storage or even office use — just let us know upfront so we can engineer it right from the start.
+We can design your shed with mezzanine floors for storage or office use — just let us know upfront so we can engineer it correctly from the start.

 Usage, Delivery & Add-Ons

-Heaps — clients use sheds as workshops, man caves, boat/caravan bays, offices, gyms, studios, or even entertaining spaces.
+Heaps — workshops, man caves, boat and caravan bays, offices, gyms, studios, even entertaining spaces.
 It’s a blank canvas for whatever you need.

-Yes — we can fit your shed with roller doors (manual or motorised), windows, personal access doors, and skylights.
-We’ll design it around how you plan to use the space.
-Check out our Extras page for more info.
+Yes — manual or motorised roller doors, windows, personal access doors and skylights.
+We design around how you plan to use the space.
+See our Extras page.

-Yes — all sheds come with gutters and downpipes, and we can help coordinate tank connections or stormwater drainage to meet council requirements.
+Yes — all sheds come with gutters and downpipes, and we can coordinate tank connections or stormwater drainage with your plumber to meet council requirements.

-If you’re purchasing a DIY kit, the main frame and sheeting are delivered directly to your property by truck, while smaller items (like flashings and fasteners) are picked up from our depot.
+For turnkey Complete Projects, all materials are delivered to our depot first and stored securely until construction begins — then delivered to site the day we start building.
+No weather exposure, no theft risk, no mix-ups.
+For DIY kits, the main frame and sheeting are delivered directly to your property by truck, while smaller items like flashings and fasteners are picked up from our depot.

-We do both — but most clients choose turnkey service.
-We handle everything: approvals, slab, construction, and handover — so you’re not stuck managing trades.
+Both — but most clients choose our turnkey service.
+We handle everything: approvals, slab, construction and handover, so you’re not stuck managing trades.

-You’ll get frames, cladding, gutters, downpipes, flashings, doors, hardware, and fixings.
-Slab, council approval, and build are included if you go full-service.
+Frames, cladding, gutters, downpipes, flashings, doors, hardware and fixings.
+Slab, council approval and construction are included if you go full-service.

-Our builds follow a simple staged progress-payment structure.
-Payments are only made as each stage is completed — starting with the deposit, then the shed kit prior to order, the concrete slab after it’s been poured, and finally practical completion.
-This keeps the project transparent, predictable, and aligned with real progress on site.
+Our builds follow a simple staged progress-payment structure — payments are only made as each stage is completed.
+The four stages: deposit, shed kit prior to order, concrete slab after it’s poured, and practical completion.
+Transparent, predictable, and aligned with real progress on site.

-Your deposit is only due once you’re happy with the design and ready to move forward.
-This secures engineering, council documentation, and your place in our build schedule.
+Only once you’re happy with the design and ready to move forward.
+The deposit secures your engineering, council documentation and place in our build schedule.

 Yes — our contracts are fully compatible with bank finance.
-Because we’re a licensed builder, lenders can release funds at each milestone as work is completed, making the process smooth and compliant.
+Because we’re a licensed builder, lenders can release funds at each milestone as work is completed.

 Absolutely.
-We follow a standard four-stage structure (deposit, kit, concrete, completion), which aligns with most lenders’ requirements.
-If your bank has specific timing or documentation needs, we’re happy to accommodate them.
+Our standard four-stage structure (deposit, kit, concrete, completion) aligns with most lenders’ requirements, and we’re happy to accommodate specific timing or documentation needs.

-We offer finance through Handypay, which lets you spread the cost of your shed over manageable instalments.
-While we don’t offer interest-free finance, Handypay provides fair, transparent lending with fixed-rate repayment plans and no early exit fees.
-Approvals are usually fast, and you can apply at any stage of your project.
+We offer finance through Handypay, which lets you spread the cost over manageable instalments.
+We don’t offer interest-free finance, but Handypay provides fair, transparent lending with fixed-rate repayments and no early exit fees.
+Approvals are usually fast, and you can apply at any stage.
+Learn more on our Finance page.

 Insurance & Protection

-Yes — we carry our own construction insurance and public liability insurance to cover the build, the structure, and the site while we’re working.
+Yes — we carry construction insurance and public liability insurance covering the build, the structure and the site while we’re working.
 Your existing property insurance covers any existing buildings or assets on your land.

-Once the shed is complete, simply add it to your home, farm, or business insurance policy so it’s covered for storm, fire, theft, impact, and contents (if you’re storing items inside).
+Add it to your home, farm or business insurance policy so it’s covered for storm, fire, theft, impact and contents.
 Most insurers update your policy instantly.

-Yes — every project includes BlueScope COLORBOND® warranties, structural warranties, and component warranties depending on your design.
+Yes — every project includes BlueScope COLORBOND® warranties, structural warranties and component warranties depending on your design (warranty terms and conditions apply).

 Yes — for any domestic building work over $20,000, South Australian law requires Building Indemnity Insurance (BII).
-We arrange this for you, and it’s passed on at cost (not included in the contract price).
-Premiums are calculated based on your total project value, and the policy protects you if a builder can’t complete the work due to insolvency, death, or disappearance.
+We arrange it for you, passed on at cost (not included in the contract price).
+Premiums are based on total project value, and the policy protects you if a builder can’t complete the work due to insolvency, death or disappearance.

-Yes — our construction and liability policies cover the build itself, and your property insurance covers anything else on your land.
+Yes — For complete projects, our construction and liability policies cover the build itself, and your property insurance covers anything else on your land.
 Together, the site is protected during unexpected weather events.

-Absolutely — many clients turn their sheds into gyms, creative studios, music rooms, hobby spaces, or teenage retreats.
-Just remember: sheds are approved as Class 10a non-habitable buildings, so if you want a fully habitable space, extra work and approvals may be needed.
+Absolutely — clients have created home gyms, creative studios, music rooms, bar rooms and teenage retreats.
+Add insulation, lining, power, flooring and lighting and you’ve got your dream escape.
+Just remember sheds are approved as Class 10a non-habitable buildings, so a fully habitable space needs extra work and approvals.
+See our guide to NCC-compliant sheds.

-Yes — plenty of clients set up their shed as an entertaining space for birthdays, Christmas lunches, movie nights or bar areas.
-Insulation, lining and flooring upgrades can help make it more comfortable.
+Yes — plenty of clients set up their shed for birthdays, Christmas lunches, movie nights or bar areas.
+Insulation, lining and flooring upgrades make it more comfortable.

-Yes — many people use their shed for home businesses, woodworking, mechanical work, storage, fitness, or small-scale operations.
+Yes — home businesses, woodworking, mechanical work, fitness and small-scale operations are all common.
 Your council may require additional approvals depending on the business type and noise levels.
 We can guide you on what’s allowed.

-Yes — we design many sheds specifically for caravans and boats.
-Just share the height and width of your vehicle and we’ll size the shed and roller doors correctly.
+Yes — we design many sheds specifically for caravans and boats, a big request across the Fleurieu.
+Share the height and width of your vehicle and we’ll size the shed and roller doors correctly.

 Yes — our sheds can be engineered to support solar panels.
 Let us know early so we can design roof loads, pitch and orientation for your solar installer.

-Yes — you can install air-conditioning, split systems, or small heating units once the shed is complete.
-Be sure to plan insulation early for best results.
+Yes — air-conditioning, split systems or small heating units can be installed once the shed is complete.
+Plan insulation early for best results.

-Yes — but plumbing requires additional approvals and can only be installed after construction.
-We’ll coordinate access points, and your plumber will handle installation, drainage and compliance.
+Yes — but plumbing requires additional approvals.
+We coordinate access points, and your plumber handles installation, drainage and compliance.

-Yes — insulation, internal lining, acoustic batts, and sealed doors can help reduce sound transfer.
-Great for musicians, workshops or home studios.
+Yes — insulation, internal lining, acoustic batts and sealed doors all reduce sound transfer.
+Great for musicians, workshops and home studios.

 Yes — a shed with good insulation and ventilation is ideal for wine storage, brewing setups or hobby projects.
 Let us know and we’ll advise on the best layout.